by Greg Bryant

 RAIN Magazine, Vol. XIV Number 2, Winter/Spring 1992

-Reynolds is a superb social historian whose thesis, that collective behavior among medieval commoners was quite sophisticated, wasn’t given much academic attention before her book made a splash in the mid-1980’s.
-In law studies, for example, the tendency was to see the 12th century's discovery of Greek and Roman classics as a rebirth of intelligent, fair judiciary amidst a barbarous and rigid court system.
+Reynolds is a social historian whose emerging thesis -- that collective behavior among medieval 'commoners' was quite sophisticated -- wasn’t given much academic attention before her book made a splash in the mid-1980’s.
+In legal studies, for example, the tendency was to imagine that the 12th-century discovery of Greek and Roman classics was the rebirth of an intelligent, fair judiciary, amidst a barbarous and rigid court system.
 Nothing could be further from the truth.

-Reynolds demonstrates that this was not the Christian age most people imagine, and the evidence that it was peculiarly superstitious is poor.
-The church’s influence was concentrated on leadership, and in the few cities.
+Reynolds demonstrates that this was not the Christian Age most people imagine, and there is little evidence that it was peculiarly superstitious.
+The church’s influence was concentrated on leaders in cities, of which there were only a few.
 Parishes were created through lay initiative, attested to by the extent to which rural custom shapes modern Christian celebration.

 Everyone considered it a right and duty to participate in governing the community.
 The citizens often participated through loose collective social groups, early guilds, that didn’t have any legal definition, despite the search for one by modern legal scholars.
 When a group didn’t have a seal it didn’t mean it wasn’t legitimate, just that it had no seal.
 There is record of a group of prisoners in a large city who had a seal, an unlikely candidate for legal corporate status in the modern sense.